-The short answer is that if a device has a passive output, then you need an external power supply to support it.
+If a device has a passive output, then you need an external power supply to support it.
 If the device is active, then you already have an output signal with the power supply, so you don’t need another one.

-For instance, two-wire transmitters are passive because they need external power to close the loop before you can read the signal.
+Two-wire transmitters are passive because they need external power to close the loop before you can read the signal.
 But four-wire devices have different scenarios.

 Four-wire transmitters have power supplies separate from the output.
 So if the output is active, then you have the signal and the power supply.
 But if the device is passive, then the control system should provide the power to close the loop and send the output.